How to hire for fit

 Culture-based recruiting can create a closer match.
 It’ll make you battle your biases and look for objective suitability signals.
+Here are a few steps you can take to improve your recruitment strategy when it comes to hiring for fit.

-Know what your current company culture is?
+Do you know what your current company culture is?
 Whether by design or neglect, each workplace develops its personality.
 That includes elements such as pressure levels, formality, internal competitiveness, opportunities for socializing, etc.

 You need to identify the unique beliefs, behaviours and practices of your company.
 Use a confidential survey.
 Or interview a cross-section of employees and leaders about the work environment.